urwid/urwid/docs/manual/widgets.rst

 Subclassing is appropriate when you need to interact at a very low level with the original widget, such as if you are creating a custom edit widget with different behavior than the usual Edit widgets.
-If you are creating a custom widget that doesn't need tight coupling with the original widget, such as a widget that displays customer address information, then wrapping is more appropriate.
+If you are creating a custom widget that doesn't need tight coupling with the original widget then wrapping is more appropriate.

 The :class:`WidgetWrap` class simplifies wrapping existing widgets.
 You can create a custom widget simply by creating a subclass of